 Justin Weare Partner

-Justin is a partner in the London office and is a recommended lawyer for Commercial Litigation in the Legal 500 2017 edition.
+Justin is a partner in the Commercial Litigation team in the London office.

 Main areas of practice